An unbuilt trope is a work that seems

 - Lord Dunsany's stories are this way.
 He had a taste for cruelly ironic endings for his Adventurer Archaeologist protagonists (see "The Hoard of the Gibbelins" for example), which seems like a subversion of the good fortune common to your average Barbarian Hero appearing in Sword and Sorcery stories.
 However, Dunsany predated Howard, Leiber, etc. who were inspired by Dunsany.

 - The Lord of the Rings bears this relation to High Fantasy, with its quasi-pacifistic overtones, Bittersweet Ending, and inverted Plot Coupon.
-Additionally "subversions" in that the heroes do not stick together to the end, and their victory meant the end, not the salvation, of a golden age.
-And the plucky hero, while exhibiting enormous fortitude, nevertheless fails in his mission; it was Gollum's unlucky slip which destroyed the Ring.
+The heroes do not stick together to the end, and their victory did not preserve the doomed Golden Age but merely warded off total conquest by evil.
+Also, the plucky hero, while exhibiting enormous fortitude, nevertheless fails in his mission; it was Gollum's unlucky slip which destroyed the Ring.

 - Even the earlier, children's book The Hobbit does this.
 The dwarves turn out to be helpless against the dragon, who is killed by someone else entirely; when this happens, the humans, elves, and dwarves all immediately turn on each other to fight over the dragon's hoard.
 The hero betrays his companions (stealing the most precious gem of the hoard) in a (fruitless) attempt to buy peace.